Code-Institute-Submissions/Pic-Phonics/README.md

 - When I first started this project, I had set up a standard for loop to iterate through my questions array.
 This worked as intended, but during a discussion with my mentor, he suggested that I use a for of loop as an alternative as it was a more proficient way to loop through the array.
 I did attempt to implement the 'for of' loop, however, I struggled to get it to work.
 The problems I was encountering were that the answer images were either showing up duplicated in each choice container or only the last image would display for me.
 I did make several attempts to execute this change, but given my time frame with my project deadline, it was taken up too much valuable time I needed to complete my project, so I had to revert to the original for loop that I had started the project with.
 It would have been nice to implement something new and hopefully will get to use this method in another project going forward.

+**_On click function still enabled after answer choice selected_**
+- I encountered an accidental minor bug when testing my game.
+I had added an event listener to the nodelist of elements within the answers container.
+This was to allow the user to select an image as their selected answer to the question.
+However, after the user had selected an answer, the event listener was still active on the remaining choices.
+This would give the user the ability to select an alternative answer, but was also causing the game to think the next question had been answered.
+This was an issue I needed to rectify, so I did some research and found a solution to this issue.
+I was able to stop the user from selecting a choice a second time on the same question.
+I did this using ```Javascript: choice.disabled = true``` within the checkAnswer function.
+This meant the user would be unable to click another image as an answer to the question.
+In doing so, I also had to ensure that the choices would be enabled again, once the next question was displayed.
+I did this by including the ```Javascript: choice.disabled = false``` in the render question function.
+The solution was found on [Stack Overflow](https://stackoverflow.com/questions/48082982/how-do-i-disable-all-radio-buttons-after-select).

 ## Deployment
 This project was developed using Gitpod IDE, then pushed to GitHub, where the repository is stored.